datstartup/ubuntuopenbox/_posts/2022-12-08-info-to-build-pc.md

 I ask on reddit directly, two kind users gave me advice that drastically decreases my budget without compromising, allowing me to put the money for better ram, PSU and SSD and even pointed me to a more suitable case for my build.

-https://pcpartpicker.com/  is a awesome website that lets people check for compatibility and calculate total max wattage.
+[https://pcpartpicker.com/](https://pcpartpicker.com/)  is a awesome website that lets people check for compatibility and calculate total max wattage.

-# How to installs:
+# How to install

 You need to watch some tutorials to see how those components are assembled.
 I will just give you some important points you need to be aware of.

-## Case fan: air intake and exhaust.
+## Case fan, air intake and exhaust.

-You should install fans so that they push fresh air from the front and exhaust hot air from the back.This air direction in your case is very important.
+You should install fans so that they push fresh air from the front and exhaust hot air from the back.
+This air direction in your case is very important.

-My advice is to aim for a good air flow closed case.
-It is the best balanced for temperature and dust management.
+My advice is to aim for a good air flow.

-## Install the mainboard into the case:
+## Install the mainboard into the case
 Cases are often built to fit multiple size mainboards, so some standoffs need to be removed.
-Look at your mainboard, see how many standoffs needed then only leave the necessary ones in the case.
-Do not leave unused standoffs, they will increase the risk of electricity shortage.
+See how many standoffs needed and leave only used standoffs, to migrate the risk of electricity shortage.

 **Hope the information here helps you!**